Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 - Fixed line breaks in identities preventing the Amunet server transfer to be performed properly.

 `2.1.29`
-- Somehow fixed the keymaker toolbox sorting inventory every times its opened ?
+- Somehow fixed the key maker toolbox sorting inventory every times its opened ?
 I don't know.
 It's broken as fuck.

 `2.1.30`
 - Fixed waypoint use sudo log displaying twice the origin instead of the origin and destination